anace/GettingandCleaningDataCourseProject/README.md

 The secondTidyDataSet() function also creates a text file with the data called "aTidyDataSet.txt".
 To read this file in R you can run

 	newdataset<-read.table("aTidyDataSet.txt", colClasses="character", header=TRUE)

+More information is available in the CodeBook and in the comments of run_analysis.R